Mentoring Program Best Practices

 (3) Provide junior personnel access to senior leadership, affording them the opportunity to interact and learn from those who have achieved significant career milestones.

-(4) Enable personnel to successfully integrate life and work, and provide access to available Navy resources to assist in personal decision-making (i.e. Fleet and Family Support Center, Navy Personnel Command Life/Work Integration website).
+(4) Enable personnel to successfully balance life and work, and provide access to available Navy resources to assist in personal decision-making (i.e. Fleet and Family Support Center, Navy Personnel Command Life-Work Balance website).

 (5) Encourage those with similar interests and backgrounds to share their successes and lessons learned.